talemos/OCI_SRE_Bootcamp/README.md

 Add SSH Keys: Choose 'Paste SSH Keys' and paste the Public Key you created in Cloud Shell earlier.
 Ensure when you are pasting that you paste one line
 ```

-NOTE: The lab instruction places the instances on a private subnets.
+NOTE: The lab instruction places the instances on a <b>private subnets</b>.
 If you wish to access them, you can create the Bastion Service and create an SSH Session.

 Click Create.